-Prior knowledge of Biology, Latin or Greek is required before starting some courses – please see Overview.
+Prior knowledge of Biology, Latin or Greek is required before starting some Bachelor's programmes.
 The precise timing is also stated in the curriculum.
 The student’s examination certificate and school leaving examination certificate must be provided as evidence of this.
 A supplementary examination must be taken if the subjects were not covered to the appropriate extent at school.
 The supplementary examination for Latin and Greek can be taken directly at the University after completing a two-semester course.
 However, the examination may also be taken with external providers (subject to a fee) or at a school.

 Matriculation refers to the initial enrolment at a university.
 Once a student matriculates, they will receive a student ID card and registration number as their student ID.